e2cabral/vue-examples/README.md

 ## vue-examples

-This is a basic example of a simple ToDo list, without any kind of way to record data.
+This is a basic example of a simple ToDo list, without any way to record data.

 ![ToDo App screenshot](./src/assets/imgs/screenshot_todo_app.jpg)